sreevardhanp99/Catalog_Drive/README.md

 ### Overview

-This project uses Lagrange interpolation to show how to solve a secret sharing dilemma.
+This question uses Lagrange interpolation to show how to solve a secret sharing dilemma.
 The idea was influenced by polynomial interpolation, in which a predetermined number of shares are needed to rebuild the original secret after secret material is divided among several parties.

 #### Problem Statement